Nazarov-Wenzl algebras, coideal subalgebras and categorified skew Howe duality: Affine VW-algebras

-The main purpose of this section is a generalization of the Arakawa-Suzuki action, \cite{AS}, to the Lie algebra of type $D_n$.
-The replacement of the degenerate affine Hecke algebra is the affine Nazarov algebra $\VWd(\Xi)$.
+The main purpose of this section is a generalization of the Arakawa-Suzuki action, \cite{AS}, to the Lie algebra of type $\mathrm{D}_n$.
+The replacement of the degenerate affine Hecke algebra is the following affine VW-algebra $\VWd(\Xi)$.